Terrace Grill and Bar Review: Luxury dining and locally-sourced food in the heart of the West End

 Throughout the meal, we were attended to by two friendly, female waitresses.
 We didn’t have to wait long for our food and didn’t feel under pressure to leave when we were the last ones in the restaurant.
 The venue itself was quite unique to London – like you’re in a large conservatory so there is lots of room and air.
 I would highly recommend the restaurant for a special occasion or if you fancy treating yourself.
 I would particularly suggest going for lunch or a light summer evening so you can fully appreciate the space.
 I also would like to try the adjoining Gin Bar, with their very appealing looking armchairs and cocktail menu.

 - Terrace Grill and Bar at Le Méridien Piccadilly, 21 Piccadilly, London W1J 0BH.
 Tel: 020 7851 3085.
-Nearest tube: Piccadilly Circus or Green Park.
+Nearest stations: Piccadilly Circus or Green Park.
 For more information and booking, visit the Terrace Grill & Bar website.

 To read other Metro Girl’s restaurant and bar reviews, click here